The Localism Act was introduced in November 2011.

 A guide for Councillors on Neighbourhood Planning has been produced by the Planning Advisory Service;

-Neighbourhood planning: a simple guide for ward councillors (PDF, 20 pages, 302KB) - Planning Advisory Service website.
+Neighbourhood planning: a simple guide for ward councillors (PDF, 20 pages, 302KB) – on the Planning Advisory Service website.

 Locality, a network of community-led organisations, has also produced a guide to neighbourhood planning: